Everything you need to know about the latest addition to the Carbon Steel Cookware line.

 A griddle is a wide, flat plate that is used to cook food.
 They are typically quite heavy and are at least partially composed of iron, which helps with heat conduction and retention.
 Griddles are perhaps most frequently associated with diners, where they are built directly into the stove.
-The most ubiquitous griddles are cast iron, but they can also be constructed from carbon steel, non stick (usually Teflon)
+The most ubiquitous griddles are cast iron, but they can also be constructed from carbon steel, non stick (usually Teflon), aluminum, or chrome.

 In addition to its carbon steel structure, our griddle also comes with two leather handle covers.
 These help protect your hands when cooking over high heat.
 The handles should not be left on while in the oven or a closed grill and should never be exposed to direct flames.
 The leather handles are made from Italian leather and are sewn in Massachusetts.

 Our griddle is ½ inch tall and has a cook surface that measures just over 19 ½-inches long.
 With its two handles included, it’s 24-inches long.
 In other words, it will fit over two burners on a standard-sized cooktop.
 The handles have a height of 1 ½-inches.
 It is 4mm thick and weighs just under 10 pounds.
 Carbon steel cookware is typically 2mm thick, but we increased this to decrease the risk of the metal from warping.
 If the metal does warp during high-heat cooking, it should return to its original state once it cools.